NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Configuring-Nimbus-With-Autofac.md

                          .WithAutofacDefaults(componentContext)
                          .Build())

 This is the configuration call we've already seen with one difference.
-We've already registered our handlers with Autofac but we need to tell the container how to build the configure the bus.
+We've already registered our handlers with Autofac but we need to tell the container how to build and configure the bus.
 You can dig into the source if you want to see how it works, but the .WithAutofacDefaults call is what you'll need.

 ###Registering IBus